 Turn OFF Customer Experience Improvement Program (CEIP)

-Customer Improvement Program is a hidden service which collects information about your computer hardware and your usage pattern, collects that data and send it to Microsoft secretly.
-You might get shocked to know that, this program could even count how many times you opened Start menu or how many programs you have pinned in your Taskbar.
-This is one the biggest privacy buster program in Windows 10.
-To turn this feature OFF, do following steps:
+Customer Improvement Program is a hidden service that collects information about your computer hardware and your usage pattern, collects that data, and sends it to Microsoft secretly.
+You might get shocked to know that this program could even count how many times you opened the Start menu or how many programs you have pinned in your Taskbar.
+This is one of the most significant privacy buster program in Windows 10.
+To turn this feature OFF, do the following steps:

 Also read: How to Stop Automatic Updates of Windows 10

-- Easiest way to access this setting by type it in on the search bar of Windows 10.
+- The easiest way to access this setting by typing it in on the search bar of Windows 10.

-- Type in: customer experience improvement and select result of “
+- Type in: customer experience improvement and the select result of “

 Change Customer Experience Improvement Program Settings“.

-Last you need to turn OFF Cortana as it’s of the biggest program which collects users data and send it to Microsoft.
+Last you need to turn OFF Cortana as it’s of the biggest program which collects user’s data and sends it to Microsoft.
 Here’s a guide to completely disable Cortana and removing it from Windows 10.

-I hope you may follow all steps given on this ultimate guide to turn OFF windows 10 privacy settings.
+I hope you may follow all steps given on this ultimate guide to turning OFF windows ten privacy settings.